-Google has just raised the bar on collaboration with G Suite by announcing the Jamboard, the first hardware component of the recently rebranded Google Apps.
+Google has released Jamboard, the first hardware component of Google Workspace.

 Drawings, or ‘jams’ are automatically saved to Google Drive so that they can be later accessed and edited.

 Handwritten text is automatically converted to typed text for better readability.
 Similarly, hand drawn shapes are converted to digitally generated shapes.

 Website content can be clipped, moved anywhere on the board and annotated.